dginst/crypto-index/README.md

 # DGI Crypto-Asset Index

 The DGI crypto Index is a volume-weighted index and is composed of the most relevant crypto-assets in terms of liquidity and qualitative criteria.
-Designed and developed by a heterogeneous group of professionals with significant experience and relevant expertise related to Financial Benchmarks, Crypto–Assets and Financial Industry, the DGI Crypto Index is intended to give to private and institutional investors a replicable tool that best represent and synthesize the Crypto-assets markets.
+Designed and developed by an heterogeneous group of professionals with significant experience and relevant expertise related to Financial Benchmarks, Crypto–Assets and Financial Industry, the DGI Crypto Index is intended to provide to private and institutional investors a replicable tool that best represent and synthesize the Crypto-assets market.
 This Benchmark is denominated in USD and it is simulated from 2016/01/01.

 **Key Features:**

 * use volume as resource for weight computation
-* selected exchanges based on security, real-volume and law compliance
+* selected pricing sources based on security, real-volume and law compliance
 * selected constituents on quantitative and qualitative criteria
 * designed to be replicable by investors thanks to the buy and hold daily solution.